joshuacc/grunt-tocdoc/README.md

 # grunt-tocdoc

 > Grunt plugin to generate table-of-contents based documentation sites (ala Backbone/Underscore) from Markdown.
-Example output available here.

 [See how this README looks as a tocdoc.](http://joshuacc.github.io/grunt-tocdoc/)